m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 Although we have correctly set up our DNS MX, A and PTR records our emails are still flagged as spam by strong and popular email services such as Gmail and Outlook mail.

-As we all know most of our targets would be using such mail services so to succesfully bypass most strong spam filters its mandatory to set up a SPF and DKIM record as explained before.
+As we all know most of our targets would be using such mail services so to successfully bypass most strong spam filters its mandatory to set up a SPF and DKIM record as explained before.

 And we begin,